-In line with the global development of anthropogenic greenhouse gas emissions assumed in the IPCC's A1B emissions scenario, the climate projections analysed for the DAS assume that, compared to the reference period 1961-1990, the average annual temperature in Germany will have increased by 0.5 to 2.5 °C during the period 2021-2050 and by 1.5 to 4.5 °C during 2071-2100.
+In line with the global development of anthropogenic greenhouse gas emissions assumed in the IPCC's A1B emissions scenario, the climate projections analysed for the DAS assume that, compared to the reference period 1961-1990, the average annual temperature in Germany will have increased by 0.5 to 2.5 $^{\circ}$ C during the period 2021-2050 and by 1.5 to 4.5 °C during 2071 - 2100.
 The examination of developments in precipitation requires seasonal differentiation.
-An increase in winter precipitation could even increase as much as 70 % in certain upland regions of Rhineland-Palatinate, Hesse and the north eastern parts of Bavaria.
-Depending on the model, summer precipitation could decrease as much as 40 % throughout Germany, while the south west of Germany could be particularly heavily affected.
+An increase in winter precipitation is probable and may amount to 40 percent, depending on the regional climate model, while precipitation could even increase as much as 70 percent in certain upland regions of Rhineland-Palatinate, Hesse and the north eastern parts of Bavaria.
+Depending on the model, summer precipitation could decrease as much as 40 percent throughout Germany, while the south west of Germany could be particularly heavily affected.
 Apart from the consequences to be expected from these gradual alterations that will become evident in mean values, climate impact analysis needs to consider the consequences of extreme events that are likely to occur more frequently and on a larger scale, as well as the consequences of increasing climatic variability.

-Box 1: Summary of projected climatic changes for Germany (DAS, 2008)

-Climate robustness: The capacity of systems, organisations or (individual) actors to survive without any loss of essential functions under a broad range of climatic conditions or to be capable to cope with climatic changes.
+Box 1: Summary of projected climatic changes for Germany (DAS, 2008) Climate robustness: The capacity of systems, organisations or (individual) actors to survive without any loss of essential functions under a broad range of climatic conditions or to be capable to cope with climatic changes.
 Vulnerability: The extent to which a system or actor is susceptible to, or incapable of coping with the detrimental consequences of climate change, including climate variability and extremes.
 Vulnerability depends on the character, magnitude, pace and variability of the climatic change to which the system is exposed, as well as the sensitivity and adaptive capacity of the system or actor.
 Sensitivity: The degree to which a system or actor is either adversely or positively influenced by climate variability or climate changes.
 Adaptive capacity: The capabilities, resources or institutional capacities of systems, organisations or (individual) actors that enable them to adapt to climatic conditions that have altered or will alter in future and their possible impacts, to take effective adaptation measures and, by these means, to reduce their own vulnerability.
 Integrated approach: The approach chosen in the DAS and the Action Plan, whereby the impacts of climate change and adaptation measures or other measures are not only considered in relation to specific sectors or fields of action, but also with a view to the interactions between sectors and fields of action.

-A.2.
-The Adaptation Action Plan

-With the Adaptation Action Plan, the Federal Government is fleshing out the DAS with concrete activities as a means of developing the Strategy further.
+Box 2: Key terms associated with the topic of adaptation A.2 The Adaptation Action Plan With the Adaptation Action Plan, the Federal Government is fleshing out the DAS with concrete activities as a means of developing the Strategy further.
 The Adaptation Action Plan mainly sets out activities at the national level and activities undertaken by the Federal Government that are jointly initiated with the Länder.
 In consequence, the Action Plan is positioned in a broad landscape of German adaptation activities at all levels and, with its strategic, overarching statements, also offers guidance to other actors.
 Since the Action Plan is the result of a broad process of dialogue and participation across all levels and groups of actors, activities interlock and build on one another.